home | about us

 Goals

-2. To have students recognize loyal and sincere relationships in their life.
+2. To have students recognize loyal and sincere relationships in their lives

 Topics